fabjan/mudslide/README.md

 # Mudslide

-A slow moving mass of data.
+A slow moving monotonically increasing mass of data.

 _Mudslide_ is like a directory tree with pocket dimensions.
 You store sets of files in it, and retrieve sets of files from it.